Why Visit St. Croix

 You can go on an ATV tour with Geckos Island Adventure (www.geckosislandadventures.com) , take a guided jeep tour with Tan Tan Tours (www.stxtantantours.com), take an open air safari bus tour with St. Croix Safari Tours (340-773-6700), rent a jeep and explore on your own (www.centerlinecarrentals.com), rent a horse and go riding on a tour through the rain forest (www.paulandjills.com), go jet skiing), (www.stcroixwatersports.com), , (www.WestEndWaterSports.net) go kitesurfing (www.kitestcroix.com) or paddlesurfing (www.standuppaddleconnection.com) go kayaking in the Salt River Preserve (www.stcroixkayak.com) or play golf at one of the 18 hole courses on the island (www.GolfCarombola.com) or (www.thebuccaneer.com).
 Of course there are also the obvious choices of sailing, boat chartering (firstname.lastname@example.org) and deep sea fishing (340-244-4232) There's also hiking with Papa John (www.hikestcroix.com)

-If something less energetic is appropriate for your needs you can go to the Divi Carina Casino on the south side of the island or attend one of the Friday night Mocko Jumbie Shows at the Carambola Renaissance Hotel in Cane Bay, reservations required for the buffet at (340) 778-3800 or just have food and drink at the bar and stay for the show.
-There are also weekly shows at The Palms at Pelican Cove, Hotel on the Cay and other locations throughout the island.
+If something less energetic is appropriate for your needs you can go to the Divi Carina Casino on the south side of the island or attend one of the Mocko Jumbie Shows or Fire Dancer Shows held nightly at one of the hotels on the island.

-Another not to be missed experience is feeding the tarpon at Christiansted on the wharf in front of the Fort Christian Brew Pub or Rum Runners.
-The fish love the chicken wing bones (I recommend the teriyaki wings) and while none of them are five feet long, some of them may be approaching four feet and they are fast, very fast.
+Another not to be missed experience is feeding the tarpon at Christiansted on the wharf in front of one of the restaurants or beer pubs.
+The fish love the chicken wing bones (I recommend the teriyaki wings) and while none of them are five feet long, some of them may be approaching four feet and they are fast.....very fast.
 The Monday evening crab races at the Brew Pub are not quite so fast but fun for the whole family as buying the racing rights to a crab only costs $2 and all the children go home with toys regardless of whether their crab wins.

 And you don't want to miss the quintessentially Caribbean experience of listening to steel pan drums.
-The Rumrunner's Restaurant on the wharf in Christiansted often has a Sunday brunch with steel drums entertaining as do other locations.
-Since all stores, which never charge sales tax by the way, are closed on Sundays, it's a pleasant way to spend part of the day.
+All parades and holiday celebrations as well as several restaurants on the wharf having Sunday brunches in Christiansted celebrate with steel drums.
+Since all stores, except major department stores, which never charge sales tax by the way, are closed on Sundays, it's a pleasant way to spend part of the day.

 Why Stay at Gentle Winds Resort (photos)